 What is a Fiscal Policy?

 A government uses fiscal policy to adjust its spending and tax rates to monitor and influence the performance of the country.
-The fiscal policy is based on Keynesian economics, which is a theory by economist John Maynard Keynes.
+The fiscal policy is based on Keynesian economics, a theory by economist John Maynard Keynes.
 As per the theory, a government can play a major role in influencing productivity levels in an economy by adjusting the tax rates and public spending.

 Objectives of Fiscal Policy